 Peers On Vaping – Middle and High School

-This peer-to-peer vaping course can be taught to students grades 6-12 in one class period.
+This peer-to-peer vaping course can be taught to students in grades 6-12 in one class period.
 We train peer teachers to implement the program in classrooms and empower their peers to be the next generation of tobacco-free advocates.
 This program requires a sponsor to help schedule classroom presentations.

 Stanford Prevention Toolkit on Vaping – Middle and High School

 In this interactive 45-minute presentation, our staff teaches students the latest information on vaping and its effects.
-Students will increase knowledge about basic facts of e-cigarettes and the harm they cause, learn about strategies manufacturers and sellers of e-cigarettes employ to increase use among adolescents, and gain skills to refuse experimentation and use of e-cigarettes.
+Students will increase their knowledge about basic facts of e-cigarettes and the harm they cause, learn about strategies manufacturers and sellers of e-cigarettes employ to increase use among adolescents, and gain skills to refuse experimentation and use of e-cigarettes.

 Marijuana Prevention Plus Wellness – Middle and High School

 Marijuana PPW is a single-session cannabis use prevention program designed to increase wellness-enhancing behaviors including physical activity, sports participation, healthy eating, getting adequate sleep, and practicing stress control.
 It is listed in the National Registry of Evidence-based Programs and Practices (NREPP), Blueprints for Healthy Youth Development, and other evidence-based registries.
-It utilized evidence-based practices screening and brief intervention format recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+It utilized evidence-based screening practices and brief intervention format recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA).